How To Grow Dwarf Sunflowers

 Dwarf sunflowers are an annual, meaning that the plant will freeze and die at the end of the season.
 Before dying, the plant may drop seeds and you may see “volunteer” sunflowers the following year!

-You can try collecting seeds and replanting the following year, but often seeds will go back to the original sunflower.
-So investing in a few packs of seeds each season is a wise idea.
+You can try collecting seeds and replanting the following year, but often seeds will go back to the traditional sunflower.
+Investing in a few packs of seeds each season is a wise idea.

 How To Extend Your Sunflower Harvest

-To extend your dwarf sunflower harvest and enjoy blooms for cutting and viewing all summer long, simply plant additional seeds at two week intervals.
+To extend your dwarf sunflower harvest and enjoy blooms all summer long, simply plant additional seeds at two week intervals.

 As soon as the ground warms up, plant your first set of dwarf sunflowers.
 From there, continue to plant seeds every few weeks as space and time allows.